Pier-Two/c-ssz/README.md

 - A C compiler (e.g., GCC, Clang) supporting C99 or later.
 - `make` (optional, for building tests, benchmarks, and examples).

-### External Libraries

-- **OpenSSL (version 3.x or later)**: This library is required for SHA256 hashing.
-Ensure that the OpenSSL development package, including headers and binaries (`-lssl` and `-lcrypto`), is installed on your system.

-- **Snappy**: A compression library required by the project.
-Ensure that both the library and its development headers are installed.

 ### Building the Library
 The project includes a `Makefile` to simplify the build process.
 The `Makefile` provides the following targets: